rudraptpsingh/memory_allocator/readme.md

 Least significant 3 bits will be unused. use one of them to store free/allocated status.

 How can we choose a free block to use for an allocation request?
-1. First fit: search the list from the beginning each time and choose first free bloc that fits.
+1. First fit: search the list from the beginning each time and choose first free block that fits.
 2. Next fit: instead of starting at the beginning, continue where previous search left off.
 3. Best fit: examine every free block and choose the one with the smallest size that fits.